-Leeds United v West Bromwich Albion
+Ayling earns Leeds draw against West Brom

 Post update

-Brandon Thomas-Asante (West Bromwich Albion) wins a free kick in the attacking half.

 Attempt missed.
-Joe Gelhardt (Leeds United) left footed shot from the centre of the box misses to the left.
-Assisted by Luke Ayling.
+Jayson Molumby (West Bromwich Albion) right footed shot from outside the box misses to the left.

-Jayson Molumby (West Bromwich Albion) is shown the yellow card for a bad foul.

-Daniel James (Leeds United) wins a free kick in the attacking half.

 Post update